 Continue a bit further up where you will find the Saint-Lorenz Church, a medieval temple whose building started in 1250 and presents an impressive facade with a magnificent portal richly decorated with statuary and rose window.
 Its two towers mirror the ones at Saint-Sebald Church and are 80 and 81 meters high.

-7. Enjoy the vibrant ambiance of the Market Square
+7. Market Square

 Now cross the river and go to the Market Square, it is the heart of the old-town and holds many festivals and events all year round, including the famous Christmas Market, the origin of the renowned Lebkuchen, a traditional gingerbread from Nuremberg which has been baked for more than 600 years.
 In the square, you can find the Schöner Brunnen (Beautiful Fountain), a XIV century fountain of 19 meters high and with the shape of a Gothic spire.
 It is adorned by 40 colorful figures representing the elements of the world view of the Holy Roman Empire.
 There are also two brass rings embedded in opposite sides of its surrounding fence that are said to bring good luck to those who spin them.

-8. visit Saint-Sebald church
+8. Saint-Sebald church

 Nearby the Market Square facing the old town hall, there lays the oldest of the churches of Nuremberg: the former catholic Church of Saint-Sebald, built in the XIII century and transformed into a Lutheran parish since the Reformation.
-It homages Sebaldus, a hermit and missionary who lived in the VIII century and is nowadays the patron saint of the city of Nuremberg, whose bones are presumed to be in the silver embossed "casket".
+It homages Sebaldus, a hermit and missionary who lived in the VIII century and is nowadays the patron saint of the city, whose bones are presumed to be in the silver embossed "casket".
 This temple was severely destroyed by a bombing during the World War II but rebuilt afterwards.

 And now, the final and well-deserve stop at the Bratwursthäusle.
 Located just behind the Saint-Sebald Church, nearby the Market Square, the Bratwursthäusle is a traditionally decorated German-cuisine restaurant that has been serving the famous sausage from Nuremberg since 1313: the Nürnberger.
 You can have potato salad and the very German Sauerkraut as side dishes, everything washed down with a glass of one of the famous German beers.